JaiKumarB/Crop_Recommendaton-Stystem/README.md

 # Crop Recommendation System

 ## Description
-The Crop Recommendation System is designed to assist farmers in making informed decisions about suitable crops to cultivate based on various environmental and soil conditions.
+The Crop Recommendation System utilizes the Random Forest Algorithm to recommend suitable crops based on soil and weather conditions.
+It was trained on an Indian Crop Recommendation Dataset and provides recommendations based on inputs such as N, P, K, pH values, temperature, humidity, rainfall, and regional location.

+This project is in partial fulfillment of the Final Project on MAN206 Predictive Modelling and Machine Learning.

 ## Table of Contents
 - [Introduction](#introduction)